-So, instead on focusing on the head room for your beardie, focus more on the floor.
+Note: Instead of focusing on the headroom for your beardie, focus more on the floor.

 Ventilation is also an important aspect of design.
 The enclosure must allow for proper air circulation.
 Two main factors are the height and the material used to create the enclosure.